 - a.
 Program Organizational Structure - b.
 Accomplished Form on Additional Data Requirements - c.
-Five (5) Photos Exhibiting the Program's Activities and Impacts submit high resolution photos in JPG format (required, for upload using the Google Form) - d.
-Short video (maximum of 3 minutes) showcasing your program.
+Five (5) Photos Exhibiting the Program's Activities and Impacts submit high resolution photos in JPG format; if possible, show before and after scenarios - d.
+Short video (maximum of 3 minutes) showcasing your program

-ADDITIONAL DATA REQUIREMENTS
+ADDITIONAL DATA REQUIREMENTS LGU: \\\\\

-LGU: \\\\\

 Data Requirements Please provide data for two years for comparison if possible Nos.
 1 to 11 are available from the CBMS-Community Based Monitoring Survey which has been practiced up to the barangay level since FVR's timealso required by DILG.
 You may also use other official sources.
 Indicate Year Indicate Year Source of Data 1.
 Household with income below poverty threshold 2.
 Percent of household with access to water in their own homes (level 3) 3.
 Percent of household with water closet 4.
 Number of full-time doctors in the LGU 5.
 Number of full-time nurses in the LGU 6.
 Population 7.
 Participation rate in elementary schools (percent of children relative to their cohorts or children with similar age who are attending elementary school)-available from district supervisor 8.
-Completion rate (percent of children who were enrolled in grade one who made it to grade six)-available from district supervisor 9.
-Ratio of independent readers to total number of elementary students (available from supervisors using the results of PhillRI) 10.
+Completion rate (percent of children who were enrolled in grade one who made it to grade six)-available from district supervisor Ratio of independent readers to total number of elementary students (available from supervisors using the results of PhillRI) 10.
 Ratio of students who are enrolled in grade 7 as ratio of grade 6 enrolment (available from district supervisor) 11.
 Percent of persons who were victims of crime or crime index, whichever is available Nos.
 12 to 26 are all submitted to Bureau of Local Government Finance and COA and also required to be posted on the NET by DILG Data for two years are required Indicate Year Indicate Year Source of Data 12.
-Total Revenues of LGU 13.
+Total Revenues of LGU - 13.
 Percent of revenues from the Internal Revenue Allotment and grants in relation to total revenues 14.
 Total revenues from Local Sources 15.
 Percent of revenues from the real property tax in relation to total revenues 16.
-Collection from the local business tax
+Collection from the local business tax 17.
+Percent of revenues from the local business tax in relation to total revenues 18.
+Collection from fees and charges (including operations of economic enterprises)